Do I Need Emergency Dental Care?

 If, after the first couple of days, you develop symptoms of an infection, such as redness, fever, pus, or swelling, contact your dentist right away as you may need an antibiotic.

-What to Do about a Lost Filling Or Crown
+What to Do About a Lost Filling or Crown

 Sometimes, dental fillings or crowns fall out.
 This situation is rarely an emergency.
-However, it can be painful and you should see your dentist promptly after it happens.
-Your filling or crown was in place for a reason and leaving it untreated can cause other issues to develop.
+However, it can be painful, and you should see your dentist promptly after it happens.
+Your filling or crown was in place for a reason, and leaving it untreated can cause other issues to develop.
 You can protect and seal the tooth surface with dental cement until you can see your dentist.

-Dealing with A Dental Emergency
+Dealing With a Dental Emergency

 A quick reaction to a dental emergency can save a tooth.
 Do not leave oral health concerns untreated.
 If you believe you need immediate dental care, stay calm and contact your dentist or visit an emergency room as soon as possible.